DataCanvasIO/YLearn/docs/source/sub/est_model/meta.rst

 =========

-The problem of SLearner is that the treatment vector is only 1-dimensional while the adjustment vector could be multi-dimensional thus if the dimension of the adjustment is much larger than 1 then the estimated result will always close to 0.
+The problem of SLearner is that the treatment vector is only 1-dimensional while the adjustment vector could be multi-dimensional.
+Thus if the dimension of the adjustment is much larger than 1, then the estimated results will always be close to 0.
 TLearner uses two machine learning models to estimate the causal effect.
 Specifically, let :math:`w` denote the adjustment set (or covariate), we